forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/code-analyzer-vs-code-extension.md

 2. Click **Quick Fix** in the pop-up.
 3. Click **Suppress violations on this line**.

-#### Replace Code Analyzer’s PMD Config File with a Custom PMD Configg
+#### Replace Code Analyzer’s PMD Config File with a Custom PMD Config

 By default, Code Analyzer runs all of PMD's default rules against your Apex and VisualForce files.
 However, if you have a custom PMD configuration that better suits your needs, you can substitute your configuration in place of ours.